Mizuno Wave Catalyst 2 Review Facts

 This is a stability shoe

-that offers extra supports to the runner, but the U4ic midsole is still light and springy enough to provide excellent responsiveness on the road
+that offers extra support to the runner, but the U4ic midsole is still light and springy enough to provide excellent responsiveness on the road

 .
 In addition, the X10 outsole has a powerful grip that responds quickly and effectively to changes in the road and the runner's change in direction and/or speed.